 In an attempt to reduce humidity levels inside the home, it is common to run the air conditioning unit or even use a dehumidifier.
 Air conditioning can improve air quality and it also reduces the humidity level as it cools, but this can also result in higher energy bills.

 As an alternative to air conditioning, homeowners can install a whole-house dedicated dehumidification system to battle humidity.
 This type of system can be programmed to maintain pre-determined specific humidity levels.
-This allows homeowners to customize their home's comfort level.
+This allows homeowners to customize their home's comfort level which improving the effectiveness of evaporative coolers if this type of cooling is being used.

 Posted: June 17, 2021